NXLog Manager configuration

 -

-To configure the log collection, click the agent in the agent list and then select the Configure tab.
+To configure the log collection, click on your agent in the agent list and then select the Configure tab.

 -